Zylence/m3u-Playlist-Creation-Script/README.md

-# Python Script for m3u-Playlist-Creation
+# Python Script for m3u-Playlist-Creation in Linux and Windows

 ## Background